Breakthrough Supported Employment: top tips for employers -

 Give structure and clarity

-Before the interview, tell your candidate what to expect.
+Before the interview, consider telling your candidate what to expect.
 Let them know:

 • how the interview will be structured